jinyus/dart_beacon/Readme.md

 ### Beacon.derived:

 A `DerivedBeacon` is composed of other beacons.
-It automatically tracks any beacons accessed within it's closure and will recompute its value when one of them changes.
+It automatically tracks any beacons accessed within its closure and will recompute its value when one of them changes.

 These beacons are lazy and will only compute their value when accessed, subscribed to or being watched by a widget or an [effect](#beaconeffect).